Welcome to today's edition of the Rush 24-7 podcast.

 What bothers them is the majority of the guests are Republicans.

-But and they get nervous.
+And they get nervous.

-So Juan Williams of Black Voice, he's a black voice on national public radio.
+He's a black voice on national public radio.

 NPR says that violated its standards.

-Whose standards are they now George Soros's standards?
+Are they now George Soros' standards?

-You know, George Soros just admitted to giving a million dollars to Media Matters, and NPR just accepted a uh A million dollars from Soros Open Society Institute.
+You know, George Soros just admitted to giving a million dollars to Media Matters, and NPR just accepted a million dollars from Soros Open Society Institute, and the purpose of this grant is to hire new enterprise reporters.

 What is an enterprise reporter as opposed to a reporter?

-Honestly don't know.
+Honestly, don't know.

 I don't know what an enterprise reporter is as opposed to a reporter.

-Now I wonder if, ladies and gentlemen, I wonder if I offered a million dollars for NPR to hire some other reporters, say supplied by people that work at the Heritage Foundation or here at the Limbaugh Institute for advanced conservative studies.
+Now, I wonder if, ladies and gentlemen, I wonder if I offered a million dollars for NPR to hire some other reporters, say, supplied by people that work at the Heritage Foundation or here at the Limbaugh Institute for Advanced Conservative Studies.

 Could it well be that Soros had a hand here?